Pavla-vev/en-for-designers/08-clarity- first/index.md

 #### Findings (highlight outcome of research):
 I will create a new and original visual and marketing communication.
 I will help save the dilapidated historical monument.
 #### Conclusions (significance/success of study to theory/practical/society):
+The project is still ongoing.
+It is in the phase of complete reconstruction of the building.
+The success would be to help the mother with her start-up and create a functioning business
 ## Warm-up